19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Pantheons.md

 ### Imperial Pantheon

 The Imperial Pantheon is the prime pantheon of the world of Mithrinia given the Empire's dominance over the region.

-It values
+### Sylvan Pantheon

+The Sylvan Pantheon is the ancient pantheon of the [Forest Elves](../../Player%20Characters/Ancenstries/Elf.md#Forest%20Elf%20(Sylvan)).
+It still holds prominence throughout Glynwyn and its surrounding civilizations.

+### Cendraeri Pantheon

+The Cendraeri Pantheon chiefly worships only one Deity, the [Cendraeri](../../Player%20Characters/Ancenstries/Elf.md#Ash%20Elf%20(Cendraeri)) patron [Nyx](Deity%20Index/Nyx.md), goddess of Twilight.
+They acknowledge many other Deity's in their pantheon, but only insofar as their relationship (and inferiority) to Nyx.

+### Orcish Pantheon

+The Orcish Pantheon has largely fallen out of popularity.
+Most Orcs have started adhering to the Imperial Pantheon after their strong military and crafting civilizational knowledge facilitated them becoming a political powerful ally to the Imperial.
+Orcish society now sits as a strong coalition within the Empire, and the most prominent Orcs follow the Imperial Pantheon.
+There are still, however, pockets of Orcs that worship their traditional pantheon.

+### Tox'rani Pantheon

+The Tox'rani Pantheon is unique as far as Pantheons go.
+They acknowledge the existence of many deities and spirits, but they only worship the great life tree Tox'lith, a towering Jungle Tree of epic proportion in the heart of their ancestral home.
+It reflects their reverence of nature.

 ## Lore